 - 5.15 In accordance with the Planning (Wales) Act 2015, it is a duty when determining a planning application to consider the Welsh language, where it is relevant to that application.
 This is further reiterated in para.
 3.28 of Planning Policy Wales (Edition 11, 2021), and Technical Advice Note 20.
 The Supplementary Planning Guidance (SPG) 'Maintaining and Creating Unique and Sustainable Communities' (adopted July 2019), provides further guidance on how it is expected for Welsh language considerations to be incorporated in each relevant development. - 5.16 We note that there are some specific types of developments where it will be required for the proposal to submit a Welsh Language Statement or a Welsh Language Impact Assessment.
 The thresholds in terms of when it will be expected to submit a Statement/Report are highlighted in Policy PS1 of the Joint LDP, along with Diagram 5 of the SPG.
 In terms of the types of developments in question, the proposal does not reach the thresholds for submitting a Welsh Language Statement or a Report on a Welsh Language Impact Assessment.
-Nevertheless, Appendix 5 of the SPG states that every housing, retail, commercial or industrial development where a Welsh Language Statement/Assessment is not required, should show how consideration has been given to the language. - 5.17 The proposal in question is for extending an existing residential dwelling.
-Planning permission has already been granted for a gable-end extension at the side of the roof, and a porch on the front elevation of the property.
-It is not considered that the proposed extensions are likely to have a harmful impact on the Language, therefore we consider that it complies with the requirements of policy PS1 in this respect.
+Nevertheless, Appendix 5 of the SPG states that every housing, retail, commercial or industrial development where a Welsh Language Statement/Assessment is not required, should show how consideration has been given to the language.

-PLANNING COMMITTEE DATE: 13/01/2025 REPORT BY ASSISTANT HEAD OF DEPARTMENT
+PLANNING COMMITTEE DATE: 03/02/2025 REPORT BY ASSISTANT HEAD OF DEPARTMENT